top of page

 Stage 1

-Our nursery process uses tens of thousands of 'Tibico grains' (above) under controlled temperature and time conditions.
-Micro minerals and organic dried fruits are added to provide a rich diet to the SCOBYs.
-In return the SCOBY's ferment down the organic sugars into trillions of good bacteria and lactic acid.
+Our nursery process produces 1,000 litre (or 1 tonne) batches using hundreds of thousands of 'Tibico grains' (pic above) under controlled temperature and time conditions.
+Micro minerals and organic dried fruits are added to provide a rich diet to the SCOBYs (symbiotic cultures of bacteria and yeasts).
+In return the SCOBY's ferment down the organic sugars into trillions of good bacteria and organic acids (mostly lactic and folic acid).

-A the end of the first stage we filter out our SCOBYs to be used time after time.
+At the end of the first stage (3 days) we filter out our SCOBYs to be used time after time.

 Stage 2

-Our second stage process adds up to 20% fruit and spices during which the bacteria ferment the natural fruit sugars, converting them into more lactic acid, a small amount of alcohol (less than 0.5%), phytochemicals beneficial digestive enzymes, pre-digested nutrients, amino acids, vitamins, and minerals that our bodies just love.
+For our water kefirs, we add up to 20% fruit and spices and many kilo's of more Tibico grains.
+During the next 3/4 days bacteria ferment the natural fruit sugars, converting them into more organic acids, a small amount of alcohol (less than 0.5%), phytochemicals beneficial digestive enzymes, pre-digested nutrients, amino acids, free fatty acids, vitamins, and minerals that our bodies just love.

 From start to finish we maintain strict anaerobic conditions to maximise the friendly cultures that will go to work within minutes of drinking Tibico.